distcode/w365ws/Instructions/Lab-B.md

 		dsregcmd.exe /status
 		```
 		In the section 'Device State', the values *AzureADJoined* and *DomainJoined* should be set to 'Yes'.
+   9. Open Windows settings from start menu and add the CPCDefaultPrinter.
+It should be found because of Universal Print.
-   9. Open the start menu again and click the power off button to disconnect from the cloud pc.
+   10. Open the start menu again and click the power off button to disconnect from the cloud pc.
-   10. If needed, select the tab 'Windows 365' in the same browser window.
+   11. If needed, select the tab 'Windows 365' in the same browser window.
    11. Click 'Download Remote Desktop' and chose the option for you operating system.
-   12. Install the app and start it from your start menu.
+   13. Install the app and start it from your start menu.
-   13. In the Remote Desktop app click the button 'Subscribe' and sign with the username *'*phryne@\<yourPublicDomain>* and the password *Pa$$w0rd*.
+   14. In the Remote Desktop app click the button 'Subscribe' and sign with the username *'*phryne@\<yourPublicDomain>* and the password *Pa$$w0rd*.
-   14. After you signed in successfully you should see an icon for your cloud pc.
+   15. After you signed in successfully you should see an icon for your cloud pc.
-   15. Double-click it.
+   16. Double-click it and sign in.
          >**Note:** You are connected to the same cloud pc as before.
-   16. Stay signed in and proceed with the next task.
+   17. Stay connected and proceed with the next task.

 ### 11. Task - Remote Management
 1. Switch to your browser and the tab with [Endpoint Manager admin center](https://endpoint.microsoft.com).